 Why Dubai Property Has Historically Attracted Capital During Regional Uncertainty — What DLD Data Shows

-Dubai's residential property market has a documented pattern that runs counter to what most investors expect from a Gulf region asset: during periods of elevated regional geopolitical risk, DLD transaction volume and price per sqft have consistently moved upward rather than downward.
+Dubai's residential property market has a documented pattern that runs counter to what most investors expect from a Gulf region asset: during periods of elevated regional geopolitical risk, DLD transaction volume and price per sqft have more often moved upward than downward in aggregate — with important variation by segment and quarter, especially when war is direct and Gulf-adjacent.
 The mechanism is not that conflict is good for markets — it is that Dubai occupies a specific structural position in the regional capital architecture that makes it a destination for capital that is moving rather than a casualty of the instability that causes it to move.

-This article looks at what DLD registered transaction data shows during the two most recent periods of significant regional uncertainty, what structural factors produce this pattern, and what the current geopolitical environment means for Dubai's property market in 2026.
+This article looks at what DLD registered transaction data shows across several documented periods of regional uncertainty, what structural factors produce this pattern, and how to read Dubai's property market in 2026 — including after the escalation to direct US–Iran military hostilities from 2025 onward.

 What DLD Data Shows in Periods of Regional Stress